MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/terms-of-service-version-history.md

 If Customer provides Feedback, Customer grants to Microsoft, without charge, the non-exclusive License to make, modify, distribute, or otherwise commercialize the Input as part of any Microsoft offering.

-This License does not extend to any technologies that may also be necessary to make or use any offering or portion thereof that incorporates the Feedback but are not themselves expressly part of the Feedback (e.g., enabling technologies).
+This License doesn't extend to any technologies that may also be necessary to make or use any offering or portion thereof that incorporates the Feedback but aren't themselves expressly part of the Feedback (for example, enabling technologies).

 ## LENGTH OF OBLIGATIONS; DISCLOSURE

 **Preview Period.** The Preview Period continues in effect until 30 days after Commercial General Availability of the Preview Features, but no longer than 1 year from the effective date.
 Customer may terminate their use of the Preview Features at any time.
-Terminating use of the Preview Feature will not change any of the rights, licenses granted, or duties made while the Preview Period is in effect.
+Terminating use of the Preview Feature won't change any of the rights, licenses granted, or duties made while the Preview Period is in effect.
 Termination is defined as:

 1. The Company’s termination of use of the Preview Feature and/or
 1. The Preview Period ends.

-**Effects upon Termination by company.** Once terminated by company, version history configurations will remain, no reversion of the configurations will happen automatically.
-Company will have the ability to change version history.
+**Effects upon Termination by company.** Once terminated by company, version history configurations remain, no reversions of the configurations happen automatically.
+Company has the ability to change version history.

-This Agreement cannot be extended.
-Microsoft may also choose not to make the Preview Features generally commercially available.
+This Agreement can't be extended.
+Microsoft may also choose not to make the Preview Features commercially available.

 ## REPRESENTATIONS AND LIMITATIONS